Personal Backup Version 5.2

 The program performs the backup as above, but just once per day after the first logon (or startup).
 The next backup will then take place after the first logon (or startup) on the following day.

-Note: Because there is no way for the program to detect whether a Windows option such as "Restart" was selected by the user on initiating shutdown, the program will always perform the action selected in the main menu Preferences ⇒ Shutdown (that is to say either and power off or and restart).
+Note: Because there is no way for the program to detect whether a Windows option such as "Restart" was selected by the user on initiating shutdown, the program will always perform the action selected for shutdown in the preferences.

 If at least one automatic task is activated, the program adds itself to the Windows startup menu using the command line option /auto.